Charles Scott-Garrett

-Charles Scott-Garrett (born Charles Scott Garrett, 19 Nov 1885––15 Mar 1972) was a British chemist and later an archeologist.
+Charles Scott-Garrett (born Charles Scott Garrett, 19 November 1885 – 15 March 1972) was a British chemist and later an archaeologist.
 He discovered a 3 metre long complete fossil of an Ichthyosaurus on the banks of the Severn at Awre.
 He played in international rugby trials and was a well known hockey player.

+Life

-He was born in Carrickfergus, Antrim, Ireland, to Eliza Scott Bell and John Garrett.
+Garrett was born in Carrickfergus, Antrim, Ireland, to Eliza Scott Bell and John Garrett.

 Education and career

 Garrett was educated at the Belfast Academical Institute, and then at St Andrews University in Scotland, obtaining BSc in chemistry in 1910.
 He became a Fellow of the Institute of Chemistry the same year.
-He spent the 1911–1912 academic year at Leipzig University, and during 1914-1916 he was at the University of Liverpool.
+He spent the 1911–1912 academic year at Leipzig University, and during 1914–1916 he was at the University of Liverpool.
 He was awarded DSc by St Andrews in July 1916 for previously published work.

 In December 1916, he married Gladys Browne in Bristol.

 Early in WWI, he worked as a chemist at the Speech House Road Distillation Works in the Forest of Dean, for the Ministry of Munitions.